KelTech-Services/MediaRoulette/README.md

 ## Features

-- 🎲 **Random Picker** — Randomly selects from your Movies and TV Shows libraries
+- 🎲 **Random Picker** — Randomly selects from your Movies, TV Shows, or both
 - 🎯 **Smart Filters** — Filter by media type, genre, rating, keyword, and more
 - 📺 **Watchlist** — Save picks for later viewing
 - 🌙 **Dark/Light Themes** — Choose your preferred appearance